 What decides your quota?

-What does your quota cover?In Terra, these limits apply per workspace (for those created after September 27, 2021) or per Terra Billing project (for workspace created before September 27).
+What does your quota cover?In Terra, these limits apply per workspace (for those created after September 27, 2021) or per Terra Billing project (for workspaces created before September 27).

 Symptoms of bumping up against a resource quota